Last Updated on 2.11.23 by Nicola Fraser

 It is not a surprise that 3 out of 5 of those polled would be offended if asked to enter into a pre-nup, many still view such an agreement to be an unromantic way to start married life however, pre-nups are in fact a very practical way to resolving any financial dispute in the event of a divorce.

 Pre-nups are not just for the rich and famous, they can also benefit individuals who each have similar levels of assets by reducing the risk of them getting involved in what may end up a costly, stressful and messy divorce.
 They can give a couple some security about the future were the worst to happen and reduce the element of chance.

-For more information on this article or advice on putting in place a Pre-nup or Pre-Marital agreement, contact Kerry Russell in our Family and Matrimonial Team on 0161 930 5117
+For more information on this article or advice on putting in place a Pre-nup or Pre-Marital agreement, contact our Family and Matrimonial Team on 0161 930 5117